Haik Hovsepian Mehr: Early life

 Hovsepian was born in 1945 in Tehran, Iran into an Armenian Apostolic middle-class family.
 He had three younger brothers: Edward, Roubik and George.
-When he was 15, he joined the Pentecostal Assemblies of God.
+When he was 15, he joined the Pentecostal Protestant group the Assemblies of God, derived from the Assemblies of God USA.
 In 1966, upon completion of his mandatory military service, Haik married Takoosh Ginagosian.
 In 1967, he pastored his first church in Majidieh, a suburb of the capital Tehran.
 Not long afterwards, he served in the military and was stationed in Gorgan, a city in Mazanderan, a northern province of Iran near the Caspian Sea, where he established a house church.

 In 1969 Hovsepian, his wife and their six-month-old child were driving from Tehran to Gorgan with an American missionary family, when their car struck an unlit tractor-trailer.
 The four children aboard were killed.
 The adult passengers survived, but Hovsepian and Takoosh suffered broken legs, from which they recovered.

-Christian ministry
+Pentecostal ministry

 They returned to Gorgan, where they served in church pastoral work despite hardship and persecution.

-Hovsepian had a strong motivation to evangelise Iranian Muslims.
-He was an outspoken Christian apologist, evangelist and a gifted musician.
+Hovsepian had a strong motivation to evangelise Iranian Muslims into his Evangelical Protestant group.
+He was an outspoken Pentecostal apologist, evangelist and a musician.

 He was responsible for initiating increased collaboration between evangelical churches within Iran after the Iranian Revolution.
 He became the Chairman of the Council of Protestant Ministers of Iran.

-Hovsepian spoke up for the rights of Christians in Iran.
+Hovsepian claimed to speak up for the rights of Christians in Iran.
 In 1993 he was one of only two church leaders to refuse to sign a declaration stating that they would not allow Muslims or Muslim converts into their churches.
 He also refused to sign a statement that Christians enjoyed full rights in Iran.
 He compiled a detailed report on violations of religious freedom and invited Professor Reynaldo Galindo Pohl, the United Nations Special Representative to Iran, to visit the country and meet Protestant ministers and government officials to discuss these violations.
 He also met the Ministry for Islamic Guidance for Minorities to call for the government to respect the rights of religious minorities set out in the 1979 Constitution.
 Bishop Hovsepian and the denomination he represented, the Assemblies of God, were ordered to comply with the following directives: